Environment & Sustainability

 For the 2022-23 academic year, our themes are Biodiversity, Litter and Waste.

-Our Preparatory Department's pupil Eco Representatives focused on answering the following questions to create this academic years' Eco Code:
+Our Preparatory School's pupil Eco Representatives focused on answering the following questions to create this academic years' Eco Code:

 From their answers, we have created this year's Eco Code, as below.